Dry vs. Sweet Wine Explained

 One of the first things a sommelier attempts to determine during a deductive wine tasting is the sweetness level of the wine he or she is drinking.
 At the most basic level of its classification, a wine is typically placed in either a dry or sweet category.

-- Wines that retain a high amount of residual sugar following fermentation are classified as sweet wines.
+Wines that retain a high amount of residual sugar following fermentation are classified as sweet wines.

-- Wines with low levels of residual sugar following fermentation fall into the dry category.
+Wines with low levels of residual sugar following fermentation fall into the dry category.

 But is it really that easy to taste the difference between sweet and dry wine?
 There are a number of factors that affect the gradation of how sweet or dry a wine is – as well as our perception.
 For instance, a wine may taste sweet, but be classified as dry.
 In order to really grasp this concept, we need to move away from trusting what our taste buds perceive as sweet and try more to understand what goes into a wine that gives it its perceived flavor.

-Common Factors That Make a Wine Sweet or Dry
+Common Factors that Make a Wine Sweet or Dry

 Immature grapes have a lower sugar content than ripe (mature) grapes.
 Ripe grapes also contain lower levels of acidity than unripe grapes, which can influence flavor.

-Vinters who are looking to create a dry wine will often pick their grapes before they are completely mature to attain a certain degree of acidity and lower levels of residual sugar following fermentation.
+Vintners who are looking to create a dry wine will often pick their grapes before they are completely mature to attain a certain degree of acidity and lower levels of residual sugar following fermentation.